bhanarkarjetal/SQL-notes/README.md

 This repository contains SQL query files covering various topics, from basic SQL commands to more complex queries.
 Each file focuses on a different SQL concept, feature, or command.

-These notes are robust and were created for my reference in the future.
-However, I am open to sharing these notes with people who are still in the learning process, and it might be helpful to them in some cases.
-These notes need some refining (like file name change and better comments in the query).
-I'm currently editing these files whenever I am available.
-I would highly appreciate your patience and understanding on this.

 ## The repository contains 20 SQL files, each focusing on different SQL topics, such as:
 - File 01: Introduction
 - File 02: Insert constraints